Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 1. Eastern Fence Lizard

 They can appear brown or gray, and their backs have black or white patches.
-These lizards consume a wide range of insects, including butterflies, as part of their diet.
+As part of their diet, these lizards consume many insects, including butterflies.

-Although they will eat other kinds of prey, butterflies make up a considerable amount of their diet.
-It has been hypothesized that butterflies make up 50% of these lizards’ meals on average.
+Although they will eat other prey, butterflies comprise much of their diet.
+It has been hypothesized that, on average, butterflies make up 50% of these lizards’ meals.

 The southern regions of the United States are home to a species of ant known as the fire ant.
-They can be either red or black, and their stings can be unpleasant.
+These ants can be either red or black and can sting unpleasantly.

 Fire ants are known to consume a wide variety of foods, some of which include different types of insects, spiders, and even lizards and frogs.